sereslu/programming7/README.md

-step 1: creating README and adding new text making changes to the README, this is step 2. this is step 3
+step 1 this is my README
+this is step 2, created newbranch